Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 Ranger

-The only “real” ranged class is unfortunately one of the weakest in Baldur’s Gate 3.
-Rangers are hunters and wild keepers, protecting the land and their forests and even having animal companions.
+The only “real” ranged class is, unfortunately, one of the weakest in Baldur’s Gate 3.
+Rangers are hunters and wilderness protectors, safeguarding the land and their forests and even having animal companions.
 However, they lack depth, alternatives, and areas of use.
 Minsc is a ranger.
 Possible specializations are:

 Multiclassing in Baldur’s Gate 3: How to get the most out of your character

-If you already know the game better, you can also use the multiclassing feature.
-In Baldur’s Gate 3, you can level up to a level in any class with each level increase.
+If you are already more familiar with the game, you can also use the multiclassing feature.
+In Baldur’s Gate 3, you can level up in any class with each level-up.

-This way, you can create really strong combinations, but you can also fail really hard.
-Therefore, we only present some class combinations here that work particularly well:
+This way, you can create really strong combinations, but also fail hard.
+Therefore, we only present some class combinations here that are particularly suitable:

-Even Rangers can become really strong this way if you combine them with Fighter and Rogue.
-As a rule of thumb: take a versatile class as a base and a particularly strong specialist class to improve.
-This usually leads to good combinations.
-But keep in mind that you only have 12 levels available.
-This has a reason: Why you are only allowed to play up to level 12 in Baldur’s Gate 3 and why that’s a good thing
+Even rangers can become really strong in this way when you mix them with fighter and rogue.
+A general rule of thumb is: take a versatile class as a foundation and a particularly strong specialist class to improve yourself.
+This way, you usually achieve good combinations.
+But remember that you only have 12 levels available.
+There’s a specific reason for that: Why you can only play up to level 12 in Baldur’s Gate 3 and why it’s a good thing

 This is an AI-powered translation.
 Some inaccuracies might exist.